jatg-eca/danone-hackathon-2023/README.md

     with an open terminal at the directory where you cloned this project.

-5. You can check the app running at [http://localhost:4200](http://localhost:4200/) , or go the app deployed with Vercel [Vercel App by jatg-eca](https://danone-hackathon-2023-two.vercel.app/#/) .
+5. You can check the app running at [http://localhost:4200](http://localhost:4200/).

+**With Docker**
+1. If you have Docker installed ([or want to install it](https://docs.docker.com/engine/install/) ), create a directory and clone this repository.

+2. Open a terminal where the directory containing the root of this repository is located (the src directory of the app has to be seen), and run the command

+        docker compose up

+3. Have sip of coffee, talk to the people around you!
+Docker will be building the app dist and mount it in an NGINX so that you can access to it.
+But first, wait...

+4. After the application was built, you can access to it at [localhost](http://localhost)

+**Checking the app deployed**

+1. The app is already deployed at [Vercel App by jatg-eca](https://danone-hackathon-2023-two.vercel.app/#/) .

+***NOTE: Keep in mind that you may need internet connection to check some of the images on the app, as they are downloaded via GraphQL API calls online***

 ## Decision making during the hackathon